Adroiti/docs-for-code-review-tools/tfsec/digitalocean-spaces-acl-no-public-read.md

-Pattern: Spaces bucket has public read ACL set
+Pattern: Use of public ACL for DigitalOcean Spaces bucket

 Issue: -